aarnphm/dha-ps/README.rst

     kubernetes           ClusterIP      10.0.0.1     <none>            443/TCP           38h
     recommender-service  NodePort       10.0.3.13    <none>            30000:32610/TCP   71s

--  One note that ``EXTERNAL-IP`` will be configured depends on each cloud provider.
-If using minikube just run ``minikube service ingress-service``, then you should receive
+-  Note that ``EXTERNAL-IP`` will be configured depends on each cloud provider.
+If using minikube just run ``minikube service ingress-service`` to get the IP addr, then you should receive

 .. code-block:: json